hturnbull93/auth-app-react/README.md

 `handleLogOut` makes a delete request to localhost:3001/logout config object withCredentials as true (to be able to delete the cookie).
 Then, calls `handleLogOut` up the chain (to clear user object and set loggedInStatus) and pushes '/' onto props history (redirect to home).

 Added button that calls `handleLogOut` onClick.

+### MomentJS

+Installed moment package to format the user created at timestamp